rikurauhala/yesan/documentation/srs.md

     - Monthly income
     - Monthly expenses
     - Net worth
+  - [ X ] Contains a button for showing the account view
+  - [ X ] Contains a button for showing the transaction view
-  - [ X ] Contains buttons for adding new accounts and transactions
+  - [ X ] Contains a button for exiting the application
 - [ / ] Account view
   - [ X ] Contains a list of accounts and their balance
   - [ X ] Displays net worth
-  - [ X ] Adding new accounts
+  - [ X ] Contains a button for adding new accounts
   - [ / ] Importing data from a csv file
   - [ X ] Exporting data into a csv file
 - [ / ] Transaction view
-  - [ X ] Lists recent transactions
+  - [ X ] Contains a list of recent transactions
-  - [ X ] Adding transactions
+  - [ X ] Contains a button for adding new transactions
   - [ / ] Importing data from a csv file
   - [ X ] Exporting data into a csv file